 – Businesses can capitalise on new ideas and a fresh perspective.

-The government is heavily incentivising apprenticeship programmes right now, which is good news for apprenticeship tenders.
-Recently, a list of the Top 100 Apprenticeship Employers was published.
+To overcome the economic impacts of the COVID-19 pandemic, the government introduced incentives for apprenticeship programmes, which was good news for apprenticeship tenders.
+A list of the Top 100 Apprenticeship Employers was published.
 The top 10 employers were:

 – British Army